A floating shoulder injury is when two of the shoulder bones are broken. The

 Surgical repair will mean inserting a plate and screws into the broken clavicle.
 Your scapular bone may also be fixed surgically.
-The surgeon will manually reposition your bones into their normal location during surgery.
+Your bones will be manually repositioned into their normal location during surgery.
 After surgery, your shoulder will be placed in a sling or shoulder immobilizer.
-Your doctor will give you instructions as to how long you need to wear it.
+You will be given instructions as to how long you need to wear it.

 After surgery, your doctor will have you work with a therapist.
 The therapy will focus on regaining strength and range of motion to your shoulder.

 Floating shoulder injuries are a result of a traumatic injury.
 There are no known guidelines to prevent this type of injury.